barrykooij/what-the-file/readme.txt

 1. What The File shows you what template file is used.

 == Changelog ==

+= 1.2.1 =
+* Improved the admin panel and administrator role check.

 = 1.2.0 =
 * Added BuddyPress support.